camera-traps/bioacoustics/README.md

 This repository is open to contributions from the community.
 If you have a bioacoustic dataset that you would like to map to Camtrap DP, please follow the guidelines below.

+1. Ask access to @sannegovaert to collaborate on this repo.
-1. Create a branch for your project.
+2. Create a branch for your project.
-2. Create a folder in `src` with the name of your project.
+3. Create a folder in `src` with the name of your project.
-3. Copy the `acoustic_to_camtrapdp.Rmd` file to your project folder.
+4. Copy the `acoustic_to_camtrapdp.Rmd` file to your project folder.
-4. Create a folder in `data` with the name of your project.
+5. Create a folder in `data` with the name of your project.
-5. Copy your raw data to the `raw` folder.
+6. Copy your raw data to the `raw` folder.
-6. Edit the `acoustic_to_camtrapdp.Rmd` file to include your project-specific code.
+7. Edit the `acoustic_to_camtrapdp.Rmd` file to include your project-specific code.
-7. Run `acoustic_to_camtrapdp.Rmd` to generate the Camtrap DP iles.
+8. Run `acoustic_to_camtrapdp.Rmd` to generate the Camtrap DP iles.
-8. Throughout all the previous steps: commit your changes and push to your branch.
+9. Throughout all the previous steps: commit your changes and push to your branch.
 You don’t need to wait to commit until your finished.
-9. Create a pull request to merge your changes into the main branch.
+10. Create a pull request to merge your changes into the main branch.

 ## Relevant sources